Luchador/GUD/tools/geditor/docs/PORTAL_PLACEMENT.md

 - **Shift-click** adds components or faces; **Ctrl-click** removes them.
   Vertex/edge box selection also works.
 Select a portal component first to keep a marquee on portals; otherwise the marquee prefers background hits.
-- **Snap to Vertex (V):** click a portal corner, then a background vertex.
-  Only the portal corner moves.
-A missed target keeps the source selected;
-  a successful snap clears it, ready for another pair.
-Portals and Stan do not steal the destination click.
-Press V again to leave snapping.
 - **Escape** cancels a live drag; a second Escape clears the selection.

-Translation, snapping and component selection participate in **Undo/Redo**.
+Translation and component selection participate in **Undo/Redo**.
 Live previews do not modify the document until the drag is released.
 Moving several selected edges translates their shared vertices only once.
 Rotation, scaling, extrusion and other BG topology operations remain separate tools;
-this portal extension adds translation and vertex snapping.
+portal components support translation.

 Portal copies retain their shape, winding, room links, flags and margin.
 Entries that share a polygon within the copied group continue to share the new polygon;